 A skilled content marketing specialist will remain in research mode until she finds the necessary answers, always working on her larger content market strategy through useful, authoritative content.

-Or, you might even perform the tedious job of reading the comments on your or your competitor’s website.
+Or, you might even perform the tedious job of reading the comments on your or your competitor’s websites.

 3. Knowing how to have fun with numbers